Here are our tips on how to pass your Professional Synoptic assessment successfully:

 - Make sure you are comfortable calculating ratios and explaining what they show.
 Our ‘Don’t let ratios catch you out!’ blog might be a useful read for this one.

-- Make sure you give yourself plenty of time on task 3, this is all about spotting weaknesses in the accounting systems.
+- Give yourself plenty of time on task 3, this is all about spotting weaknesses in the accounting systems.
 As long as your ideas are sensible and you can justify them, you will get the marks.

 - Make sure you are comfortable with relevant costs.